-Sophomore Seminar (SEMN 200-299) Unit May be used to satisfy major, minor, or concentration requirements at the discretion of departments and programs.
-Disciplinary or Interdisciplinary Senior Capstone (SEMN 400-499) May be used to satisfy major, minor, or concentration requirements at the discretion of departments and programs.
-Up to 3 Second Language Units Demonstrated proficiency through the Intermediate Level (103 or 201, depending on the language).
-1 or 2 Senior Individualized Project Units 1 unit minimum \ 1 Unit Physical Education (5 activities) May be satisfied by completing five activities, each equal to 0.2 units, selected from physical education activity classes taken on campus or while on study abroad, intercollegiate sports, and Land/Sea.
-(PED 101 counts for two activities of the five required.)
-8-12 Major Units Every student must complete a major.
+1 Unit Sophomore Seminar (SEMN 200-299) May be used to satisfy major, minor, or concentration requirements at the discretion of departments and programs.
+1 Unit Disciplinary or Interdisciplinary Senior Capstone (SEMN 400-499) May be used to satisfy major, minor, or concentration requirements at the discretion of departments and programs.
+Up to 3 Units Second Language Demonstrated proficiency through the Intermediate Level (103 or 201, depending on the language).
+1 or 2 Units Senior Individualized Project 1 unit minimum \ 1 Unit Physical Education May be satisfied by completing activities, selected from physical education activity classes taken on campus or while on study abroad, intercollegiate sports, and Land/Sea.
+8-12 Units Major Every student must complete a major.
 Some students also choose to declare a minor, concentration, or second major, although those are optional.
 Some departments may require majors to pass a comprehensive exam to complete the major or graduate with honors.
 Majors, minors, and concentrations are described in the Academic Programs section of the catalog.
 Please consult those descriptions for requirements in those programs.
 A Minimum 2.0 cumulative GPA in major coursework is required for graduation.

 Residency, Unit, and GPA Requirements

 36 Units Minimum Required for Graduation, not including PE activities

 A minimum of 18 full-unit courses must be completed at Kalamazoo College, including 6 of the last 12 courses\.
 These minimum units exclude units earned on Study Abroad, study away (including GLCA programs), and inter-institutional registration.

-1 Unit PE/Wellness activities (5 activities)

-2.00 Cumulative GPA
+1 Unit PE/Wellness activities 2.00 Cumulative GPA

 Additional Key Curricular Components

 Students should choose a wide-ranging set of courses, in consultation with their advisors, to expand their horizons and complement their major.
 Students are also encouraged to integrate the following key elements of the K Plan into their own learning experience:

 Study abroad

 Service-learning

 Disciplinary and integrated, interdisciplinary minors

 Student research

 Career and Professional Development internships and externships

 Guild participation

 Land/Sea

 Involvement in student activities and athletics

-\Students on approved 3/2 engineering or health professions early entry programs are not subject to the SIP requirement or the requirement that 6 of the last 12 courses must be at Kalamazoo College.

 Note about Skills: